Japan goes off script at nuclear summit to slam North Korea

 Critics say the summit is no more than a talking-shop, and warn that even though its mandate was extended to include safety after the Fukushima crisis in Japan last year, the next summit in the Netherlands could be the last.

-Miles Pomper of the Washington-based Center for Nonproliferation Studies said the Seoul agenda was "underwhelming to say the least".
+Miles Pomper of the Washington-based Centre for Non-proliferation Studies said the Seoul agenda was "underwhelming to say the least".

 "You got a lot of juice out of the process the first time because it was a new thing and Obama had just come off the Prague speech," he said, referring to a 2009 address when he declared it was time to seek "a world without nuclear weapons".